-We will only retain your personal information for as long as necessary to fulfil the purposes for which we collected it, including for the purposes of satisfying any legal, accounting, or reporting requirements.
+We will only retain your Personal Data for as long as necessary to fulfil the purposes for which we collected it, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 To determine the appropriate retention period for personal information, we consider the amount, nature, and sensitivity of the personal information, the potential risk of harm from unauthorized use or disclosure of your personal information, the purposes for which we process your personal information and whether we can achieve those purposes through other means, and the applicable legal requirements.

 When we no longer require the personal information we have otherwise collected about you, we will dissociate such information from the information attached to your content.
 In some circumstances we may anonymize your personal information (so that it can no longer be associated with you), in which case we may use this information indefinitely without further notice to you.

 European data protection laws give European Union users certain rights regarding their personal information.
 If you are located within the European Union, you may ask us to take the following actions in relation to your personal information that we hold:

 - Opt-out .
 Stop sending you direct marketing communications.
 You may continue to receive service-related and other non-marketing emails.

 - Withdraw consent.
 This right only exists where we are relying on consent to process your Personal Data.
 If you withdraw your consent, we may not be able to provide you with access to the certain specific functionalities of our Site.
 We will advise you if this is the case at the time you withdraw your consent.